phoenixding/scdiff/README.md

 By default, all cells at the first time will be regarded as the starting ancestor for all cells at later time points.
 If users believe that the cells are already differentiated significantly and there are already more than 1 group at the first time point.
 Then, a virtual ancestor needs to be used by setting virtualAncestor as "True" or "1" .
+* **fChangeCut**: 1.0 (default) or any other float(e.g. 1.5)
+By default, we used 1.0 as the cutoff (together with t-test p-value cutoff 0.05) to find DE genes.
+Users are allowed to choose other cutoffs using this parameter.

+* **etfile**: None(default) or String (path to the TF List file).
+By default, we used the 1.6k TFs collected in human and mouse.
+Users are allowed to choose their own TF list using this parameter.

 **Output**:
 A graph instance with all nodes and edges, which represents the differentiation structure for given inputs.